makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 ![Arduino wiring diagram and schematic for FSR](assets/images/ArduinoUno_FSR_SchematicAndDiagram.png)

-That fixed resistor is like the third leg.
-It's also similar to the pull-up or pull-down resistors for our switch circuits (and, indeed, when the FSR is **not** pressed, it is like an open switch).
+That fixed resistor is like hooking up the third leg of a potentiometer.
+It's also similar to the pull-up or pull-down resistors for our switch circuits (and, indeed, when the FSR is **not** pressed, it acts like an open switch because its resistance is so high).

 ### How to select the fixed resistor